-The Career and Transfer Center maintains detailed information on other colleges and universities.
+The Counseling Center maintains detailed information on other colleges and universities.
 College catalogs, course selection guidelines, computerized college search and scholarship search programs, and national directories of colleges are available for student use.
 Students may also develop a file of recommendations to be used for college applications.
-Shortly after enrolling at the College, students are urged to visit the Center, Room W2-3, or call 215-751-8168, to enhance their transfer preparation.
+Shortly after enrolling at the College, students are urged to visit the Center, Room W2-2, or call 215-751-8168, to enhance their transfer preparation.
 Transfer workshops and individual counseling are available.

-Students who need assistance in choosing a major or career are encouraged to use the resources of the Career and Transfer Center.
+Students who need assistance in choosing a major or career are encouraged to use the resources of the Center.
 Resources include: computerized career guidance for self-assessment, occupational information, government publications and Internet links to career information.
 Professional counselors are available to guide students through the career assessment process and the use of career resources.

-The Career and Transfer Center is located in the Counseling Department, Room W2-3.
-You may also find more information on the department Web site.
+The Counseling Center is located in Room W2-2.
+You may also find more information on the department website.